igorbasko01/exercise-management/.tasks/tasks/TASK-8.md

 2025-02-11 - I will start working only on the create ang get methods.
 Later when I will create the ExerciseSetRepository, I will add the rest of the methods, as they depend on the ExerciseSetRepository.

+2025-03-05 - I went with a different direction of using a ViewModel.
+I was wrong with the terminology, and basically what I thought that a service was, is actually called a use case, or at least it similar in some aspects to what I thought that the service should do.

 ## Notes